Tobati language

-Tobati, or Yotafa, is an Austronesian language spoken in Jayapura Bay in Papua province, Indonesia.
-It was once thought to be a Papuan language.
+Tobati, or Yotafa, is an Austronesian language within the Oceanic branch, from the Sarmi–Jayapura subfamily, in Jayapura bay in Papua province, Indonesia.
 Notably, Tobati displays a very rare object–subject–verb word order.
+It is spoken by the Tobati people.

+Tobati was once thought to be a Papuan language because as recently as 1952, it had a characteristically Papuan subject–object–verb word order.